 Many believed that the presence of a mobile sports betting app would help the WV market, but the results have happened even quicker than expected.
 In fact, WV set new records for both overall handle and revenue.

 Online gambling in West Virginia still has more expanding to do as well.
 While the two online options are great, more are better.
 William Hill is expected to release its app sometime soon.
-Additionally, it was recently announced that PointsBet Sportsbook app will launch in WV, too.
+Additionally, it was recently announced that the PointsBet WV Sportsbook app will launch soon, too.

 This news is exciting enough, but the fact that the WV Lottery was able to get these sportsbooks into the WV gambling market for football season is even more important.